 The Bachelor's degree programmes (except for the two international degree programmes) have a standard course programme.
 The first three semesters include both interdisciplinary and specific departmental courses.
 Developing English-speaking skills and imparting key competencies are additional focal points of the programme.

-The knowledge acquired in the first three semesters during the work placement or studying abroad is consolidated in the fourth semester.
+The knowledge acquired in the first three semesters is consolidated during the work placement or studying abroad in the fourth semester.
 After the fifth and sixth semesters, which focus on determining the students' professional field orientation, the study programme finishes with a work placement, the Bachelor thesis and a colloquium (oral defence of the Bachelor's thesis) in the seventh semester.

 Students taking the international degree programmes in International Tourism Studies and International Business Studies spend the fifth and sixth semesters at a foreign partner university.
 The seventh semester is spent undertaking the work placement and completing the course of studies with a Bachelor's thesis and colloquium.